 Essentially, you’re curating feedback strategies as options for them to choose from!

-Here are examples of options I have given students:
+Here are examples of grading and feedback options I have given students:

 - Writing center or peer revision?